Tips on Pheasant Raising

 It is easiest to start by purchasing pheasant chicks, as this will give you only one or two age groups.
 With laying hens, eggs should be set every week to 10 days.
 Therefore, you will have up to 10 different age groups to care for during breeding season.
 To avoid having multiple-age groups many pheasant farms purchase their chicks each year.

 The brooder house for pheasant chicks should be weather tight, free from drafts and rodent proof.
 It can be designed for the birds or part of another building that can have a penned in portion.
+View a tour of our brooder barns.

 It is worthwhile to spend some time preparing before your chicks arrive as baby pheasants are very delicate and your brooder must be set up correctly or you may encounter problems.
 Clean and disinfect your brooder house at least 2 weeks before the chicks arrive.
 We feel the best litter to use on the floor is chopped straw.
 Pheasants seem to like to eat wood shavings.
 If the chicks have access to wood shavings, they will eat them and die.
 If you insist on using shavings, cover the shavings with brooder paper for the first week after the chicks arrive.
 Sand or newspaper is not recommended as litter.
 If brooder paper (a coarse, rough paper that allows chicks to keep their footing) is not available at your feed store, burlap works very well also.
 Do not use newspaper as the chicks will not be able to get a firm footing.
 Remember to remove the burlap or brooder paper after the chicks are about one week old.